mehulagg/gitlab/doc/user/group/index.md

 A to-do item is created for all the group and subgroup members.

-## Change the default branch protection of a group
+## Changing the default branch protection of a group

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/7583) in GitLab 12.9.